-Table 12.
-Symptoms of meningitis and septicaemia

 Septicaemia Meningitis

-Fever and/or vomiting 0,0 ^{S2} 🔘
+Fever and/or vomiting 8

-Severe headache Ubject
+Severe headache 46/200

-Pain in the limbs or joints or muscles
+Pain in the limbs or joints or muscles .5

 Cold hands and feet, chills

 Pale or blotchy skin •

 Fast breathing or shortness of breath

-Rash (in any part of the body) • ‡
+Rash (in any part of the body) ‡

 Stiff neck (less common in children under 2 years)

-Intolerance to bright light (less common in children urder 2 years)
+Intolerance to bright light (less common in children under 2 years)

 Sleepy, absentminded, difficulty staying awake

 Confused or delirious

 Seizures

 : Sometimes stomach pain or diarrhoea ‡: Not given in all cases.

-Please remember:‡ Symptoms marked with a red cross (•) usually occur before the symptoms of meningitis (such as stiffness, photophobia) and before more severe symptoms: red dot (•) Other symptoms may be present in sepsis and/or meningitis (()) Sepsis can occur with or without meningitis Extracted and modified from: Meningitis Research Foundation 2007.
-Original version in Spanish.
+Please remember:‡ Symptoms marked with a red cross () usually occur before the symptoms ness, photophobia) and before more severe symptoms: red dot () Other symptoms may be present in sepsis and/or meningitis () Sepsis can occur with or without meningitis Extracted and modified from: Meningitis Research Foundation 2007.
+Original

+Extracted and modified from: Meningitis Research Foundation 2007.
+Original

-Copyright of the pictures and images The copyright of the selected drawings to illustrate the Information for Patients from the Clinical Practice, Guideline on the Management of Investign Musican and Di Practice Guideline on the Management of Invasive Meningococcal Disease is the following:
+Copyright of the pictures and images

+The copyright of the selected drawings to illustrate the Information for Patients from the Clinical Practice Guideline on the Management of Invasive Management of Invasive Management Practice Guideline on the Management of Invasive Meningococcal Disease is the following: